Porges/ways-to-play/src/games/keno-bingo/keno-bingo.md

 ---
 title: Keno (Bingo)
 draft: true
+date created: 2024-12-18
+date modified: 2025-01-24
 ---

-This article is about the 19th century lottery game called “Keno”, which is a different game to that currently played in casinos by that name (see {%gameref pigeon-lottery%}).
+This article is about the 19th century lottery game called “Keno”, which is a different game to that currently played in casinos by that name (see [the Pigeon Lottery article](games/pigeon-lottery/pigeon-lottery.md)).
 It shares much with the modern game of Bingo.

 > [!figure]
 >